-Figure 10 - M&M Experiment Schematic The simplified version of experiment for analytical study is shown in Figure 11.
+The simplified version of experiment for analytical study is shown in Figure 11.
 The experiment can be considered as putting two light clocks perpendicular to each other on the platform.
 In the Figure, one clock is shown to be in the direction of the movement of the frame and the second one is perpendicular to it.

 Figure 11 - Simplified M&M Experiment Concept If the overall speed of the two light beams or the distances they travel changes slightly its effect could be detected in the interferometer.
-M&M did not observe the expected change with rotation of the whole frame and disregarded a small averaged change, attributing it to experimental errors.
+M&M did not observe the expected change with rotation of the whole frame and disregarded slight averaged changes, attributing them to experimental errors.
 It means that the initial longitudinal, L_L , and transverse, L_T , round trips of light do not change from the initial setting or change with exactly the same amount.
-The result of light travel calculation for each arm, while the whole frame is moving with the constant speed of \boldsymbol{v} is shown in Figure 12.
-One conclusion from the null result, as acknowledged by SR and is mathematically acceptable is that the frame is contracted by a factor of $1/\gamma$ in the direction of frame movement or \boldsymbol{v} .
-This is also highlighted in Figure 12.
+The result of light travel calculation for each arm, while the whole frame is moving with the constant speed of v is shown in Figure 12 ^{[3][6]}.
+One conclusion from the null result, as acknowledged by SR and is mathematically acceptable is that the frame is contracted by a factor of $1/\gamma$ in the direction of frame movement or v.
+This is highlighted in Figure 12.
+Detail calculations are in Appendix A.

-Figure 12 - Distances the Light Beams travel at perpendicular and parallel direction 5 -Just a Simple Oversight So far so good.
-But, one should also note that the longitudinal travel of the half-silver mirror must be the same, calculated either way.
-The problem is that we are as well left with two unequal calculations for the travel of the mirror, shown in Figure 13.
+Figure 12 - Distances the Light Beams travel at perpendicular and parallel directions 5 - Just a Simple Oversight So far so good.
+But, one should also note that the longitudinal travel of the half-silvered mirror must be the same, calculated either way.
+The problem is that we are as well left with two unequal calculations for the travel of the mirror ^{[3][6]}, shown in Figure 13.
 We cannot arbitrarily reduce the outcome of one calculation by $1/\gamma$ as both distances are calculated for the same longitudinal travel of the mirror.
 Obviously, this discrepancy in the travel of half-silvered mirror calculation should be enough to refute length contraction and time dilation theory.
-The inconsistency stems from the variation of the unit of time with the physical directions of the light clock relative to v^4 .
+The refutation of time dilation is now obvious.
+It is enough to divide both sides of the equations by \boldsymbol{v} .
+The inconsistency stems from the variation of the unit of time with the physical directions of the light clock relative to v5.